Arriving in New York by Air

 But we're on our way in here, so let's not worry about that.
 Maybe we'll go home on Amtrak.

 As soon as you can, get a bus map for each borough you will be visiting.
-The terminal where you arrive may have them.
+The terminal where you arrive should have them at an information booth.
 The bus maps are far superior to "The Map", the one subway map, as the bus maps show almost all of the streets and points of interest in a realistic scale.
 The subway map is rather schematic and it shows little more than the subway itself.

 If you can't get a bus map at the airport terminal, ask the station manager at the booth when you get to a subway station that is attended..

-Get an MTA pass.
+Buy an MTA pass.
 A 7-day pass is cheaper than 13 rides, so if you just make one trip out and back each day, you're ahead.
-The subway and buses go everywhere, frequently, so you'll use it a lot.
+The subway and buses go everywhere frequently, so you'll use it a lot.

 Here comes the M60 bus!